 Heat Pump Installation in Scotland: Rules and Grants

 If you live in Scotland, the rules, grants, and regulations around heat pump installation differ from England and Wales in several important ways.
-Scotland has its own energy efficiency standards, its own grant scheme, different planning rules, and a more ambitious timeline for phasing out fossil fuel heating in homes.
+Scotland has its own energy efficiency standards, its own grant scheme, different planning rules, and a more ambitious timeline for phasing out fossil fuel heating.

-This guide covers everything Scottish homeowners need to know about installing a heat pump — from the financial support available through Home Energy Scotland to the specific building regulations and planning requirements that apply north of the border.
+This guide covers everything Scottish homeowners need to know — from financial support through Home Energy Scotland to the specific building regulations and planning requirements that apply north of the border.
+For the UK-wide picture, see our main heat pump installation guide.

 Scotland's Heat Pump Grant: Home Energy Scotland (HES)

-Scotland operates its own grant scheme for heat pumps, separate from the Boiler Upgrade Scheme that applies in England and Wales.
-The funding is administered through Home Energy Scotland, a Scottish Government-funded service.
+Scotland operates its own grant scheme, separate from the Boiler Upgrade Scheme that applies in England and Wales.

 Grant Amounts